tomatensaus/DeyeSolarDesktop/TELEGRAM_SETUP.md

 Old Steps:
+Edit your [configuration.yaml](./configuration.yaml) and add the 2 lines that enable packages folder to be read, create a packages folder and copy the [packages/telegram.yaml](./packages/telegram.yaml) there.

 You only need to register your own bot on Telegram and give the bot additional permissions to (read your/send you) messages.
 Then supply the api KEY in the config file in [packages/telegram.yaml](./packages/telegram.yaml)